Launch of the IPPR Commission on Health and Prosperity

 After the devastating Covid-19 pandemic, it’s time to reconsider our approach.
 The pandemic showed that we can no longer accept the status quo of poor health, rife inequalities and an economic model that fails to ‘price in’ health as an asset.

-The commission's co-chairs, Lord Ara Darzi and Dame Sally Davies, will introduce the commission and we will share insights from a launch report, which analyses the UK health context and establishes what health can offer to the UK’s economic recovery and aspirations for levelling up.
+The commission's co-chairs, Lord Ara Darzi and Dame Sally Davies, introduced the commission and shared insights from a launch report, which analysed the UK health context and established what health can offer to the UK’s economic recovery and aspirations for levelling up.

 Professor Dame Sally Davies, master of Trinity College Cambridge and former chief medical officer